bazurbat/jagen/doc/Initializing.md

 OPTIONS:

   -a                   add flag
   -f                   use force
   -h                   show usage
   --help               show this help
   -l                   list built-in products
-  -s      share sources between projects
+  -s, --share-sources  share sources between projects --share-dist         share dist files between projects --share-toolchains   share toolchains between projects

-  In the default configuration a location of software distributions, patches and toolchains is set relative to a root directory (one level above checked out Jagen sources by default) to facilitate sharing between different projects.
-Source packages are checked out into the 'src' subdirectory of the current project.
-Use the '-s' option to set a location of source packages relative to the root directory too.
-Note that 'jagen clean' command does not touch the source packages location even if it is inside the build root.
+  Source packages, software distributions, patches and toolchains are located inside the project by default.
+To share them between different projects use '--share-...' options.
+If the share argument is given the corresponding component will be searched one directory level higher relative to the current project.
+Note that 'jagen clean' command does remove those directories even if they are inside the project root.

   The command refuses to initialize non-empty directories by default.
 Use '-f' option to override the check.